Digital Resistance Meters Information

 The current is then measured and the resistance calculated.
 Zero resistance indicates a short.
 Infinite resistance indicates an open.
 Often, resistance readings that exceed product specifications are caused by a faulty component or problems such as burnt contacts, corroded terminals, or loose connections.
 To maintain accuracy, digital resistance meters require regular calibration that consists of connecting the two leads together and zeroing the meter with the adjustment knob.

 Ohmmeter principles.
-Video Credit: NTS Press
+Video Credit: NTS Press / CC BY 3.0

 - Digital resistance meters typically display between three and seven digits along with a leading number such as 0 or 1.